 Mix Bus Compressor Topologies - which compressor to use on the master bus

-Covering the various compressor topologies (designs) for the Mix Bus and how best to use them.
+Covering the various compressor topologies (designs) for the Mix Bus and how best to use and configure them.

 Although Mastering is a specialised vocation requiring years of experience, great ears and solid technical grounding it is by no means unreachable to the bedroom producer.
 I have always been of the belief that anyone can make an attempt at mastering and that the experience alone will reap valuable rewards.
 My job is to help you achieve your goals and if mastering is your objective then that is what I will teach you.